matrix-org/matrix-spec-proposals/proposals/3006-bot-interactions.md

 ## What is `m.interaction.button`?

-This type is meant to be like telegrams custom keyboard feature.
+This type is meant to be like Telegram's custom keyboard feature.
 It is used to display a button in the UI which behaves like a custom keyboard with fixed functions.
 It is however in this MSC not meant to support inline buttons on events but those in theory can be done by reusing this type.

 ## How are stages meant to work